-- 2. Each of the two Administrations shall be entitled to fix the rate for any sea service which it provides. - 3.
-The Postal Administration of Egypt reserves the right to vary its charges in accordance with any modifications which may be introduced in the matter of charges by international conventions subsequent to the Cairo Agreement of 1934. - 4.
+The Postal Administration of the Belgian Congo and Ruanda Urundi reserves the right to vary its charges in accordance with any modifications which may be introduced in the matter of charges by international conventions subsequent to the Cairo Agreement of 1934.

 The Postal Administration of Kenya, Uganda and Tanganyika reserves the right to vary its territorial rates in accordance with any alterations of these charges which may be decided upon in connexion with its parcel post relations with other countries generally.